zhijing-jin/nlp-phd-global-equality/README.md

 1. (Prof Nathan Schneider@Georgetown University) **Inside Ph.D. admissions: What readers look for in a Statement of Purpose**. [[Article](https://nschneid.medium.com/inside-ph-d-admissions-what-readers-look-for-in-a-statement-of-purpose-3db4e6081f80)]

+### Improve Your Proficiency with Tools
+1. (MIT 2020) **The Missing Semester of Your CS Education** (e.g., master the command-line, ssh into remote machines, use fancy features of version control systems).

 ## Stage 2.
 (Doing PhD) How to Succeed in PhD?